 At the Golden Hotel, 800 11th St. in Golden

 Mark Willing, the executive chef at the Bridgewater Grill, has a culinary career that has spanned from Chicago to Peru.
 Now, in Colorado, he has created a menu that draws from some of the state’s classic dishes, with a contemporary approach.
-(Think: roasted corn and green chili bisque or a smoked Colorado trout dip paired with a sweet onion jam and pita.
-We're growing hungry just writing the words.)
+(Think: roasted corn and green chili bisque or a smoked Colorado trout dip paired with a sweet onion jam and pita.)

 Colorado-raised beef tenderloin and the wild game meatloaf are diners' favorites among the entrees.